jjiang9888/riot-api-project/readme.md

 ## Deployment ##

 Deployed to Railway with connection to Mongodb cloud.
+Run railway npm install as root user thru use of sudo command.